 There are two basic methods of Soapmaking, Cold Process and Melt & Pour.
 Most beginners consider Cold Process Soaps intimidating or even a little scary.
 This is mainly due to the necessary use of Lye to make this Soap Base.
-Lye is a strong Base Solution.
-A base solution is caustic, just like an acid solution, especially when exposed to water.
+Lye, also known as sodium hydroxide is caustic, especially when exposed to water.
 If it gets on the skin, it can cause severe burns and scarring of the flesh.
 Very scary indeed, but also preventable with basic precautions.
 If you are willing to make an effort to prepare your work space and yourself, Cold Process Soapmaking can be a safe and even fun process.

 Each soapmaking technique has advantages and drawbacks.
-White soap is better as Cold Process, Melt & Pour is great when making layer soaps.
-Cold Process soap can be poured into a mold within an hour of starting the process, Melt & Pour can take an hour or more to heat up enough to liquefy and may have a small window of time in which it is workable enough to add your ingredients and pour into a mold without it cooling and seizing.
+Melt and pour soap can be poured into a mold within an hour of starting the process.
+Cold process can have a small window of time in which it is workable enough to add your ingredients and pour into a mold without it cooling and seizing.

 Fragrance plays a key roll in each soap making method, however it can behave differently for either one.
 Most fragrances will not misbehave in melt and pour soap.
 However, the same cannot be said for cold process soap.
 Certain fragrances can cause undesirable reactions in the soap.
 For example a fragrance can cause the soap to seize, accelete, or discolor.
 All of those terms will be explained in another post.
 That is why it is very important to test your chosen fragrance in small batches before making a big batch.

 When planning on making soap the old-fashioned way, you will need distilled water, oils, butters, sodium hydroxide,and fragrance or essential oil.
 You will also need extra protective gear such as gloves, long sleeves, splash proof goggles, and a face mask.